 Sites with annual usage below 5000 kWh fall beneath supplier commercial thresholds.

-Suppliers either reject or pay no commission on these accounts, so BOS does not process them as standard.
+Suppliers either reject these outright or pay no commission, so BOS does not process them as standard.

 Do not submit new contracts below 5000 kWh.

-Suppliers treat these as domestic-scale accounts and do not pay commission on them.
+Suppliers treat these as domestic-scale accounts and do not pay commission.

 Any submission received below this level will be rejected automatically without processing.